teresabowe/fish-shuffle-game/README.md

     - The game continues as the user selects new image sequences and clicks on the submit button.

-    - Once the user has selected the correct sequence, the alert will then congratulate the user and all of the images will be highlighted in greeen.
+    - Once the user has selected the correct sequence, the alert will then congratulate the user and all of the images will be highlighted in green.

      ![Correct Sequence Border](/docs/hero-image-index-page.png)